esdalar/Homework-2---Gazebo-ROS/README.md

 ```````

-If we open this folder, we can modify
+If we open this folder, we can modify how to visualize the robot:

 ```````